 All applicants apply to the non co-op program.
 Students will be informed of the application deadline and process to apply for the Co-op Stream.
 Labour market conditions determine the number of co-op seats in optional co-op programs.
-Every student who meets academic eligibility requirements may not be admitted to the co-op stream.
+Not every student who meets academic eligibility requirements will be admitted to the co-op stream.

 To be considered for the co-op stream, students in:

-- Computer Programmer/Analyst 0057C and IT Innovation and Design 0040C must achieve a minimum overall 75% weighted average in Year 1 with a maximum one dropped or failed course during the first year
+- Computer Programming and Analysis 0057C (formerly Computer Programmer/Analyst 0057C) and IT Innovation and Design 0040C must achieve a minimum overall 75% weighted average in Year 1 with a maximum one dropped or failed course during the first year (1901 and prior).

 To participate in a co-op work term, students must (starting with the 1701 cohort and subsequent cohorts unless otherwise noted):

 - Successfully complete the Co-op and Career Preparation modules (CEPR8200 or CEPR1020 or CDEV1020).
 Students who fail Co-op and Career Preparation will not be permitted to search for co-op employment nor will they be able to participate in a co-op work term.
 Students who fail Co-op and Career Preparation more than twice will not be permitted to continue in their co-op program.

 - Be enrolled full-time (full-time = 70% of the hours, or 66 2/3 % of the courses in the current session/level of the Program Design.)
 Exceptions will apply to those students who have been granted special timetabling based on formal identification of barriers or challenges for which accommodation is required.
 Academic eligibility requirements must still be met prior to being granted access to seek a co-op work term.